hetznercloud/cli/docs/tutorials/setup-hcloud-cli.md

 ### 1.3 Installation using .deb package (Debian/Ubuntu)

+> [!WARNING]
+> Debian packages are experimental and might change or break in the future.

 On Debian and Ubuntu-based distributions, you can install the hcloud CLI using the `.deb` package:

 1. Download the latest `.deb` package from the [GitHub releases page](https://github.com/hetznercloud/cli/releases/latest).